jon-jacky/Piety/editors/edo.md

 ## Scripting ##

-**edo.py** also adds a new *x* command that executes *ed* commands or Python statements from an editor buffer, to support scripting and testing.
-(The classic *ed* command *x* prompts for an encryption key.)
+**edo.py** also adds a new *X* command that executes *ed* commands or Python statements from an editor buffer, to support scripting and testing.
+(That is an uppercase *X*.
+The *ed.py* lower case *x* command is different.
+It pastes recently copied or deleted lines into the current text buffer).

-The *x* command requires the buffer name parameter (it does not make sense to execute *ed* commands in the same buffer that holds the script).
+The *X* command requires the buffer name parameter (it does not make sense to execute *ed* commands in the same buffer that holds the script).
 The buffer name can be abbreviated by providing a prefix followed by a hyphen -- a sort of "poor person's tab completion".
-For example, the command *x samp-* or even *x s-* might run the test script in *sample.ed*.
-If more than one buffer name begins with the same prefix, the *x* command just chooses one.
+For example, the command *X samp-* or even *X s-* might run the test script in *sample.ed*.
+If more than one buffer name begins with the same prefix, the *X* command just chooses one.

-The *x* command ignores any line address arguments; it always executes the entire buffer.
+The *X* command ignores any line address arguments; it always executes the entire buffer.
 It takes optional parameters *echo* (boolean) and *delay* (float), which are helpful for visualizing execution.
 The defaults are *echo* *True* and *delay* 0.2 sec.

-Here is a sample that uses the *x* command to execute the *sample.ed* script in the *test/ed* directory.
+Here is a sample that uses the *X* command to execute the *sample.ed* script in the *test/ed* directory.
 That is the default directory in this sample.
 First, we load the script into an editor buffer: *B sample.ed*.
-Then, we change back to the *main* buffer with *b main* and execute the test in that buffer with the *x* command: *x sample.ed*.
+Then, we change back to the *main* buffer with *b main* and execute the test in that buffer with the *X* command: *X sample.ed*.
 Each command echoes as it executes, then there is a short delay before the next command so you can see its effect.
-The echo and delay can be adjusted or suppressed by two optional *x* parameters that follow the buffer name: *x sample.ed 0 0* suppresses both echo and delay.
+The echo and delay can be adjusted or suppressed by two optional *X* parameters that follow the buffer name: *X sample.ed 0 0* suppresses both echo and delay.
 For example, in the *test/ed* directory:

     ... $ python3 -i -m edo